 Climate change is killing off a number of terrestrial species.
 The Golden toad (Bufo periglenes) has already gone extinct due to climate change and polar bears are at risk as are koalas.
-Some US species that are being hit hard by
+Grizzly bear, lynx, akikiki, bog turtle and the flatwoods salamander are just a few of the species located in the U.S. that are being hit hard by climate change.

 Other aquatic species being hit by climate change include the North Atlantic cod, orange-spotted filefish (Oxymonacanthus longirostris), the Adélie penguin and the leatherback turtle.
 In the US the bull trout and seven species of salmonids are being killed by climate change, including the sockeye, Coho, and Chinook salmon species.